frederic-perez/AmE-dictionary/data/idioms.md

 __letters after (one’s) name__ A series of abbreviations indicating the various levels of higher education or military honors one has received, thereby denoting a presumed level of intelligence, wisdom, or respectability. _I hate hanging out with your PhD colleagues—it seems like they’ll only take you seriously if you have letters after your name._
 __level up__
 __lift a finger__ To help with something.
 Often used in the negative to indicate a lack of willingness to exert even the bare minimum of effort. _I clean every weekend, and you never lift a finger to help!_
+__light-fingered__ Adept at or given to thievery (as or as if due to having dexterous, nimble fingers). _Oh yeah, Joss was light-fingered as a teen.
+She got busted for shoplifting twice!_
 __lightning in a bottle__ An incredibly difficult, unlikely, and/or elusive achievement or period of success.
 (Usually used with “catch” or “capture.”)
 Primarily heard in US. _The rookie team, such underdogs in this championship, are trying to capture lightning in a bottle by upsetting the number one seed._
 __lightning quick__ Incredibly fast; too quick to keep up with.
 Hyphenated if used before a noun. _Did you see that martial arts expert?
 His kicks were lightning quick!_ _My brother has a lightning-quick wit._
 __like (one’s) life depends on it__ With maximum, possibly desperate, effort or energy (i.e., as if one is at risk of losing one’s life if one fails).
 The boxer started the third round throwing punches like his life depended on it.